vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 The new input model passes **velocities**, instead of accelerations, through the USB interface.

-Readers will recall from high-school physics classes that velocity is the integral over time of acceleration.
-To perform a numerical integration over time with a series of discrete-time samples, such as our accelerometer readings, you just add up the samples, multiplying each by the time step per sample.
+Readers will recall from high-school physics that velocity is the integral over time of acceleration.
+To perform a numerical integration over time with a series of discrete-time samples, such as our accelerometer readings, you just add up the product of acceleration times the time step:  <i>v</i> = &Sigma; <i>a</i> &Delta;<i>t</i>.

 To implement the new "integrated velocity" model, the microcontroller collects the individual acceleration samples from the accelerometer as